.FPR File Extension

 NOTE: Audit Workbench was originally developed by Fortify Software, now known as Fortify, before being integrated into HP Enterprise Security Products.

-Programs that open FPR files
+Programs that open or reference FPR files

 An FPR file is a preset file used by FL Studio, a program used to compose, arrange, edit, and record music.
 It contains humanize presets for note properties in the Step Sequencer included with FL Studio.